-I’ve been using Grammarly for more than 3 years now.
+I’ve been using Grammarly since 2015.
 There are things I love and things I hate about it.

-This review is a distilled journal of my personal experience of more than three years of using Grammarly Premium.
+This review is a distilled journal of my personal experience of more than 5 years of using Grammarly Premium.

 I believe that you won’t find a piece of better advice about deciding on investing in Grammarly from anyone else.